 This time of year I do the ancient women’s work of sorting one thing from another.
 How do we discern the difference between natural cycles of darkness and light and the frozen, unending darkness our choices and behavior can lead us into?
 What habits of thought and action keep us groping, blind and despairing, without a star to light our way?

 What offering can we make to the dark?
 What can we let go of?
 What is ready for recycling and transformation?
 What do we need to do in order to greet the dawn of the new cycle less burdened?

-When I have rocked in the cradle of darkness long enough with these questions, I light a candle and tell that small flame of all my gratitudes, great and small.
-Each one is like a prayer of thanks, an offering, a guiding star in the dark night.
+When I have rocked in the cradle of darkness long enough with these questions, I light a candle and tell the small flame of all my gratitudes, great and small.
+Each one is like a prayer of thanks, a guiding star in the dark night.

 The candle flame is a spark of life cupped tenderly in the hands of the dark.
 What might grow out of it?
 What new paths might we tread; what terrain might we explore?
 What new intentions have rooted in our hearts?
 What can we call into birth and being within ourselves?
 What undiscovered guides and friends wait in the year ahead?
 How can we keep the flame of our courage, love, and strength alive?

 What is waiting to be born in the next cycle?

 A winter blessing on you, my friends.
 May your Yule be dark and the following dawn be bright.

 For each of us There is a desert to travel A star to discover And a being within ourselves to bring to life. –From an Iranian Christmas Card

 Yule, the winter solstice, is upon us once again.
 This year, here in the deeps of darkness, I’m thinking about The Fool’s journey.